If you are researching Essex grammar schools, the first thing to know is that Essex is wider than one neat shortlist.

 Use ranking for context, then stop leaning on it too heavily

-Ranking helps when you are moving from a long list to a short list.
-It helps less once the choice is local, practical, and tied to one real admissions path.
+Ranking helps when you are moving from a long list to a shorter one.
+It helps less once the choice is local and tied to one admissions path.

 -